GIScience/gis-training-resource-center/content/Module_3/en_module_3_ex_7_georeferencing.md

 ::::

-# Exercise 7: Georeferencing a map of Somalia
+# Exercise 7: Georeferencing a map of Somalia <a id="exercise-7-georeferencing-a-map-of-somalia"></a>

 :::{card}
 __Aim of the exercise:__